Space Science Week March 27-29, 2018--Washington, DC

 Directions to the National Academy of Sciences Building

 The National Academy of Sciences Building, located in the Foggy Bottom area of Washington, D.C., is served by Ronald Reagan National Airport (DCA), Dulles International Airport (IAD) and Baltimore/Washington International Airport (BWI).
 It is accessible by Metro's Orange and Blue lines.
 Limited parking is available for participants in the visitors parking area of the NAS building.
 Parking is provided on a first-come basis, and overflow is directed to public parking garages.
 Street parking is also available.The public parking facilities closest to the NAS Building are Colonial Parking (20th Street, NW, between E and F Streets) and Columbia Plaza (23rd and Virginia Avenue, NW).
 See link regarding directions for more information.

-The Next Space Science Week will be held in March 2018 in Washington, DC.
+The Next Space Science Week will be held on March 26-28, 2019 in Washington, DC.

 Presentations to be posted at the links below post meeting.

 Questions or comments may be directed to email@example.com